ThomasVestergaard/RemoteEntity/README.md

     // You can also access the latest version through the Observable object.
 This is thread safe.
     System.Console.WriteLine($"Current value: {observableEntity.Value.SomeValue}");

+    // It is also possible to subscribe to updates directly on the entity observer.
+    // This is useful if you register the subscribed entities in a dependency injection container. observableEntity.OnUpdate += updatedEntity => {
+        System.Console.WriteLine($"Update received on entity event handler.
+New value: {updatedEntity.SomeValue}");
+    };
 ```

 ## Stop everything